ignotur/NINA/README.md

 NINA code
 ====

-Nova Investigii Neutronicorum Astrorum
+## Nova Investigii Neutronicorum Astrorum

-A computer code to follow the evolution of large ensamble of neutron stars formed in isolated supernova explosions.
+A computer code to draw synthetic samples of radio pulsars.
+The code follows the evolution and motion in the Galactic gravitational potential for large ensamble of neutron stars formed in isolated supernova explosions.

 The code uses the electron density model YMW16 http://www.xao.ac.cn/ymw16/ http://www.atnf.csiro.au/research/pulsar/ymw16/ Yao, Manchester and Wang, 2017, Astrophys.
 J., 835, 29; arXiv:1610.09448

-The population synthesis code is mostly based on Faucher-Giguere & Kaspi (2006) procedure with small modifications
+The population synthesis code is mostly based on Faucher-Giguere & Kaspi (2006) procedure with small modifications.

-The code requires GSL to be compiled.
+The code requires GSL (GNU scientific library) to be compiled.

 ## Compilation